newrelic/newrelic-jfr-core/README.md

 While the `jfr-daemon` supports any version of Java 11 and above, we do not recommend using any non-LTS version of Java in production environments.

-Some vendors have backported JFR to some of their Java 8 versions.
+Some vendors have backported JFR to their Java 8 binaries.
 For instance, OpenJDK backported JFR on version 8u262.
 The `jfr-daemon` is compatible with those Java versions.

 ### New Relic Java agent JFR service